Talk to others with an Ostomy

 Hi newbie

-I'm with Ron, I think it's too early to be analysing your output, your innards are still in shock from what they have been through.
+I'm with Ron, I think it's too early to be analyzing your output, your innards are still in shock from what they have been through.
 I reckon it took three months before things began to calm down with me.

 Axl

 Hi Newbie08, I agree wholeheartedly with Bob.
 I too have a more liquidy output and I do find that fiber bars and also crackers help somewhat.
 My output is watery because I do not have much small intestine left from so much surgery.
-For some crazy reason pizza thickens my stool but I won't complain about eating pizza.
+For some crazy reason, pizza thickens my stool but I won't complain about eating pizza.
 Mike

-Hi, Newbie~
+Hi, Newbie.

-As it has been only three weeks since your ileostomy, it's not surprising that your output is so liquidy, right now: it will take some time for your small intestine to adjust to its new job of absorbing more fluids than it had before your surgery.
+As it has been only three weeks since your ileostomy, it's not surprising that your output is so liquidy right now.
+It will take some time for your small intestine to adjust to its new job of absorbing more fluids than it had before your surgery.
 After all, that was the colon's job, and it's now gone.
 Give it time, though.

 Personal experience as an ileostomate of over 3 years tells me to sip plenty of fluids between bites of solid food, especially with processed, low-fiber carbs (cake, cookies, pastries) and sticky or paste-like items (dried fruits, marshmallows, nut butters, Nutella, etc.).

-If there are no other underlying issues, you will see improvement in your body's absorption of fluids & nutrients.
+If there are no other underlying issues, you will see improvement in your body's absorption of fluids and nutrients.
 Again, just give it time and pay attention to how your body responds to what you eat.
 Slowly introduce new food items until you understand how your GI tract reacts.

-And check in with us and let us know how you're doing! : )
+And check in with us and let us know how you're doing! :)

-Be Well!
+Be well!

 Reply to Newbie08